andyatkinson/andyatkinson.github.io/coaching.md

 ---

 ## Hi 👋
-I’m **Andrew**, and I'd love to help you solve your 🐘 **PostgreSQL** database performance or operational challenges.
+I’m **Andrew**, and I'd love to help you solve your 🐘 **PostgreSQL** database challenges.

-I'm offering 55 minute coaching or advisory sessions, where we work together on any Postgres challenges you're facing.
+I'm offering 55 minute sessions for coaching or advice, where we'll work together.

 ## Who are coaching sessions meant for?
-Coaching sessions are meant for anyone interested, but typically they've been used by smaller tech teams facing Postgres challenges, but without a big budget for more broadly-scoped consulting engagements.
+Coaching sessions are meant for anyone interested in exploring the problem together, and typically they've picked by smaller tech teams facing challenges, but without a big budget for more broadly-scoped consulting engagements.

 Clients are typically individuals or up to two on the client side, usually the CTOs, VP Engs, or similar senior engineering leaders at the company.

-What I bring is my knowledge, skills, and experience from [PostgreSQL and Ruby on Rails consulting](/consulting) and authoring [High Performance PostgreSQL for Rails](/pgrailsbook), applied to your specific problems.
+I'll bring my knowledge, skills, and experience from [PostgreSQL and Ruby on Rails consulting](/consulting) and authoring [High Performance PostgreSQL for Rails](/pgrailsbook), applied to your specific problems.

 ## Example Topics